-- Fall 2024

-- Spring 2025
+- Fall 2025 - o Spring 2026

-- Have you previously submitted an appeal?
+Have you previously submitted an appeal?
 If so, please give a brief statement in regards to your current appeal.

 Please address all semesters in which you experienced academic problems.

 Describe the actions you have taken to meet your responsibilities as a student during the time you experienced your mitigating circumstances.